 Your dog’s breed will give you an indication of the type of activity and routine your dog will need, as well as any potential health or behavioural issues that are common or predisposed in the breed.
 Some dog breeds are more popular than others, but that doesn’t mean they are the right fit for you.

 If you don’t take the time to research your breed, you may end up with a dog that does not suit your lifestyle.
-A high-energy breed like a husky might not be a good fit for you if you don’t have the time to provide the hours of exercise that dog parents will need every day.
+A high-energy breed like a husky might not be a good fit for you if you don’t have the time to provide the hours of exercise that dogs will need every day.

-Or if you are an avid hiker or outdoor enthusiast, a brachycephalic breed (short-nosed) like a bulldog, might not be the most compatible with your favourite activities.
+Or if you are an avid hiker or outdoor enthusiast, a brachycephalic breed (short-nosed) like a bulldog might not be the most compatible with your favourite activities.

 Some breeds are prone to certain health problems or issues that may require veterinary care, medications, or changes to lifestyle or diet.
-This might lead to higher certain lifestyle restrictions.
+This might lead to certain lifestyle restrictions.
 It’s always better to be prepared for complications by doing the research first.

 Check out Dogtime.com for a huge collection of dog breed profiles that can help you get the skinny on your potential new fur baby.